stefanwuthrich/megacity/doc/tasks.md

    [ ] Prepare database interaction examples and best practices [ ] Prepare contribution guidelines for the team

+## 4. Current Progress and Next Steps

+### Completed Work
+- Set up the basic project structure with Vue 3, TypeScript, Vite, Tailwind CSS, Pinia, and Vue Router
+- Cleaned up the template code and created a clean starting point for the game
+- Installed and integrated Three.js and Cannon.js for 3D rendering and physics simulation
+- Created essential composables for Three.js, Cannon.js, and WebSocket communication
+- Implemented a basic game scene with 3D objects and physics
+- Set up a game store with Pinia for state management
+- Fixed reactivity issues between Vue and Three.js using shallowRef

+### Next Steps
+1. **Enhance the 3D city environment**:
+   - Add more detailed building models and city infrastructure
+   - Implement a proper city grid system
+   - Add terrain and landscape features

+2. **Implement core game mechanics**:
+   - City building and zoning functionality
+   - Resource management systems
+   - Player progression and leveling

+3. **Develop the backend**:
+   - Set up the Go server with WebSocket support
+   - Implement basic API endpoints
+   - Configure database connections

+4. **Enhance the UI**:
+   - Create a comprehensive dashboard for city management
+   - Implement inventory and resource panels
+   - Design notification and event displays

+5. **Connect frontend and backend**:
+   - Implement real-time data synchronization
+   - Set up authentication flow
+   - Create data persistence mechanisms

-## 4. Milestones
+## 5. Milestones

-- **Initial Setup:** Complete the folder structure and project scaffold.
+- **Initial Setup:** ✅ Complete the folder structure and project scaffold.
-- **Framework Decisions:** Finalize choices for the front-end, rendering engine, physics library, and database technologies.
+- **Framework Decisions:** ✅ Finalize choices for the front-end, rendering engine, physics library, and database technologies.
+- **Frontend Prototype:** ✅ Develop an initial working prototype with Three.js and Cannon.js.
 - **Database Foundation:** Establish database schemas, repositories, and migration strategies.
-- **Prototype Build:** Develop an initial working prototype demonstrating the chosen stack.
+- **Backend Implementation:** Develop the Go backend with WebSocket support.
+- **Full-Stack Integration:** Connect frontend and backend with real-time communication.
 - **Documentation Update:** Continuously update this document as decisions are made and milestones are reached.

-This task list provides the foundation for our implementation plan, focusing on establishing a robust structural and technological base to successfully build the game project.

-## Multiplayer and Social Dynamics Implementation
+## 6. Multiplayer and Social Dynamics Implementation

 - **User Progression System:** Allow users to start as individuals, create families, rent houses, and eventually construct their own homes.
 - **Points and Leveling:** Enable users to earn points through gameplay, leveling up to unlock new features and opportunities.